KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

     git config clangFormat.style file

+Then, to enable the format checker, set the `kicad.check-format` Git config to "true" for the KiCad repo:

+    git config kicad.check-format true

-Then, to enable the format checker, set the `KICAD_CHECK_FORMAT` environment variable in your shell.
-Without this variable, the format checker will not run on commit, but you can still check files staged for commit manually:
+Without this config, the format checker will not run on commit, but you can still check files staged for commit manually:

     tools/check_coding.sh --diff